opiter09/Fossil-Fighters-Documentation/README.md

 - Megalo-vania used memory editing to painstakingly document all of the vivosaurs' Silver Fossil palettes, allowing me to easily correlate them with the files.
 She also found out about the "length in meters" byte in FF1 creature_defs.
+- EchoSpaceZ figured out where the teams' arena values were, and what each of them corresponded to.